Norms of El Puig: Use

-The Norms of El Puig have had a minority use.
-Some cultural organisations have used the Norms, like the Junta Central Fallera from 1992 to 1998.
-Nonetheless, the use of these rules has declined particularly since its substitution by the Normes de Castelló, and the subsequent creation of the Acadèmia Valenciana de la Llengua (AVL) in 1998 which regulates them.
+The Norms of El Puig have been less used than the official normative.
+Some cultural organisations have used the Norms, like the Junta Central Fallera from 1992 to 1998, although its use has declined since its substitution by the Normes de Castelló, and the subsequent creation of the Acadèmia Valenciana de la Llengua (AVL) in 1998 which follows them.
 In 2004, the production in the Norms of El Puig was two times the production of other minority languages like Aranese and Aragonese, although it was doubled by the production in Asturian.

-The Norms of El Puig are still used in different publications related to the Royal Academy of Valencian Culture, association with the patronage of the Spanish Monarchy, and several Valencian cultural and political personalities.
+The Norms of El Puig are still used in different publications related to the Royal Academy of Valencian Culture, association with the patronage of several cultural and political personalities.
 The cultural association Lo Rat Penat, and some publishing houses use these norms in its publications.
-Besides, the rules are defended by a sector of the Valencian regionalism in favour of language secessionism.
+Besides, the rules are defended by the Valencian regionalism in favour of language secessionism.
 The Internet has also given new opportunities of diffusion to the Norms of El Puig.
 There is also an encyclopedia on the Internet created by volunteers using the MediaWiki software, called L'Enciclopèdia in Valencian, which was created in December 2007 and is written using these Norms.

 In 2020, Walter de Gruyter published the Manual of Standardization in the Romance Languages, in which devoted a subsection inside the Valencian normative grammars called Other attempts at standardization, where they analysed these rules as "an independent standard based on the secessionist orthography of Normes d'El Puig (1981)".
 In their conclusion they showed the different codification attempts of Catalan and Valencian linguistics including the New Valencian Grammar (NGLV) (2015) of the RACV.